openvinotoolkit/nncf/examples/llm_compression/openvino/tiny_llama_find_hyperparams/README.md

-# Weight compression of TinyLLama OpenVINO Model
+# Find the appropriate hyperparameters to compress the TinyLLama model

 This example demonstrates how to find the appropriate `ratio` and `group_size` parameters to compress the weights of the TinyLLama model from the HuggingFace Transformers.
 OpenVINO backend supports inference of mixed-precision models with weights compressed to a 4-bit data type as a primary precision.
 The fastest mixed-precision mode is `INT4_SYM`, but it may lead to a significant accuracy degradation, especially for models of moderate size.
 In this example, the allowed maximum deviation from the original model is `0.2` points of the similarity metric.
 If the similarity of the compressed model is not satisfying, there are 2 hyper-parameters to tune: `group_size` and `ratio`.
 Smaller `group_size` and `ratio` of 4-bit layers usually improve accuracy at the sacrifice of model size and inference latency.

 The example includes the following steps:

 - Prepare `wikitext` dataset.
-- Prepare `PY007/TinyLlama-1.1B-step-50K-105b` text-generation model in OpenVINO representation using Optimum-Intel.
+- Prepare `TinyLlama/TinyLlama-1.1B-step-50K-105b` text-generation model in OpenVINO representation using Optimum-Intel.
 - Compress weights of the model with NNCF Weight compression algorithm.
 - Find appropriate `ratio` and `group_size` if acceptable similarity is not achieved.
 - Measure the similarity and footprint of the final model.